kasperdokter/cvp18/README.md

 - The lecture starts at Friday September 7, 2018.

+## Material

+The *slides* used at the lectures are from the *book*: Concepts of Programming languages, 10th or 11th Edition, RW Sebesta, Addison Wesley.
+Please use the instructions and unique code in your copy of the book to access the slides online.

 ## Schedule

 | # | Date    | Topics                                | Exercises                                                    |